-Preparation: Subject related lectures are provided and students are required to study relevant literature beforehand, usually on MOODLE, where they also are introduced to the patient case studies.
+Preparation: Subject related lectures are provided and students are required to study relevant literature beforehand, usually on Moodle, where they are also introduced to the patient case studies.

 Simulations: Patients are introduced via the virtual ward, where the students must make care decisions.
 The thought out actions are then applied and demonstrated during practical sessions where basic skills are integrated with the overall simulation activity.